Skip to main content

 The panel is not obligated to make an award in any year if it determines there are no applications of sufficient merit.

-Natalija and Jaber are this year’s winners of the two 1000minds $2000 USD scholarships offered to post-grad students worldwide.
-Natalija and Jaber were also awarded academic licenses to use 1000minds for their projects.
+Noelia and Melissa are this year’s winners of the two 1000minds $2000 USD scholarships offered to post-grad students worldwide.
+Noelia and Melissa also received 1000minds academic licenses for their projects.